ninakali/ninakali.github.io/notes/win2/index.md

 A major selling point for Windows was its capability to run old DOS applications in a window.
 In theory.
 In practice, this worked only with the most basic programs, as most software expected to have total control over the computer's resources.

 Curiously, many modern sources quote that a significant drawback of Windows 1 was its lack of scalable proportional fonts.
 This is simply untrue: Helv and Tms Rmn shipped with it are both proportional *and* support sizes from 8 to 48 points (and they look nicer than on Mac starting from version 1.03).
-Only the interface elements (title bars and text in dialogue boxes) *were* proportional and looked a bit "clunky".
+Only the font for interface elements (title bars, menu strips and dialogue boxes) was monospaced and looked a bit "clunky".

 A unique feature of Windows that many reviewers, both now and then, are failing to notice is its Graphics Device Interface (GDI).
 Not only was it built in compliance with ISO/IEC 7942 GKS standard, but it also allows a layer of abstraction between output devices that enables as-close-as-possible representation between different screens and printers.
 GDI was the magic behind "What you see is what you get", and nailing it was one of the main reasons the Windows release was delayed.